 People often ask us if these fish are poisonous and the answer is… Yes!

-Dragonets are covered with tiny spines ready to inject poison into anyone who tries to handle or more importantly eat them.
-This may sound extreme but don’t forget in the sheltered lagoons and reefs in the Pacific Ocean they can be caught by local fishermen, and like many other coral, fish are eaten as staple diets for locals.
+Green Mandarin Dragonets are covered with tiny spines ready to inject poison into anyone who tries to handle or more importantly eat them.
+This may sound extreme but don’t forget in the sheltered lagoons and reefs in the Pacific Ocean they can be caught by local fishermen, and like many other corals, fish are eaten as staple diets for locals.

-The Green Mandarin Dragonets have two types of secretary cells, one that produces a thick mucus coating to protect it from the elements, and another that produces a toxin to protect it from predators.
+The Green Mandarin Dragonet has two types of secretory cells.
+One that produces a thick mucus coating to protect it from the elements.
+The other produces a toxin to protect it from predators.
 Not only is this toxic mucus coating dangerous, particularly if it makes it into a predator’s open wound, but reportedly, it smells disgusting.